Rotary Botanical Gardens

-Rotary Botanical Gardens is a non-profit 20 acre botanical garden located in Janesville, Wisconsin that is open to the public.
+Rotary Botanical Gardens is a non-profit 20 acre botanical garden located at 1455 Palmer Drive in Janesville, Wisconsin, that is open to the public.

 Overview

-The 20-acre site contains a number of themed gardens, including Japanese, Scottish, French formal, Italian, and English cottage gardens.
+The 20-acre site contains a number of themed gardens, including Japanese, Scottish, Rose, Italian, and English cottage gardens.
 The Japanese garden borders a pond that is spanned by a red Japanese-styled bridge.
 A sunken garden is surrounded by limestone walls and perennial plantings.
 Its entrance is a Tudor-style stone arch that was once the entrance to the Parker Pen Company's world headquarters formerly located in Janesville.
 There are also less formal gardens, such as a fern and moss garden, and shade, prairie, and woodland gardens.

 Rotary Botanical Gardens is a self-sustaining non-profit organization.
 With over 100,000 visitors annually, it is the most frequented tourist destination in Rock County.
 It is also a popular site for weddings and receptions.
 The popular Holiday Light Show event started in 1996 and features over 1 million lights and has become a regional attraction.